Just about all retailers have an emergency plan. They have protocols in place in the event of rising flood waters or an active shooter scenario.

 But at what point does the planning stop?
 Retailers also need a post-incident management game plan for when the waters recede and the immediate threat is squelched.

 It’s not just an issue for loss prevention executives.
 Security counterparts in other industries also struggle with this aspect of disaster preparedness.
-For example, in an address to a national security conference, James Reynolds, director of safety and security operations for the Chicago Cubs and formerly for Hilton Worldwide, explained that he came to realize the importance of planning for the post-event period after dealing with a grisly hotel guest fatality.
+For example, in an address to a national security conference, James Reynolds, former director of safety and security operations for the Chicago Cubs and currently regional director of safety and security for Hilton, explained that he came to realize the importance of planning for the post-event period after dealing with a grisly hotel guest fatality.

 “There is always a lot of focus on ‘these are the things that might happen’ and ‘here is how we’ll respond if it does,’ but planning often stops there—at dealing with the immediate incident,” said Reynolds.
 “What about after the fact?
 What about after the dust has settled?”